Skip to main content

 The back of the card proudly describes Sunvalley as "the newest and most modern shopping centers in the U.S.A." and emphasizes that it was completely enclosed and air conditioned.
 Postmarked February 24, 1975, the card captures the mall at a moment when those claims still felt new.

 Even small details are revealing.
 Near JCPenney, a fenced courtyard allows a glimpse of the roofline above the underground ice rink.
-Within a few years that space would be redeveloped as a restaurant pad.
+Within a few years that space would be developed as a restaurant pad.

-Sunvalley Mall parking lot postcard featuring 1970s cars and JC Penney entrance in the foreground under bright California sun.
+Sunvalley Mall parking lot postcard featuring 1970s cars and JCPenney entrance in the foreground under bright California sun.

 If the aerial view sold Sunvalley's scale, the parking lot postcards sold convenience.
 The back of this card boasts parking for 9,000 cars, including 16 acres of covered parking.